max-delta/retrofit-public/docs/coding_standards.md

 While no one should ever be running bulk auto-formats on code they are not the owner of for style elements not covered in the coding standards, minor code changes and additions may cause stylistic divergences with a modern IDE.
 These should be expected to creep in from time-to-time when collaborating with others.

-If you are not particularly passionate about minor whitespace nuances, but want to be consistent, you may wish to use the following auto-format vs2017.vssettings import to better match the general engine style:
+If you are not particularly passionate about minor whitespace nuances, but want to be consistent, you may wish to use an auto-format configuration.
+Currently, there is a clang-format file included with the solution that should cover most of the basics.
+Be advised that it does NOT supersede this document and is NOT without its faults.

+The following is a vs2017.vssettings import that generally matches the general engine style, in the event clang-format is not working:

 ```
 <UserSettings>